andykog/no-unused/README.md

 ```
 Arguments:
   pattern                        pattern for source files (omit to find automatically)

 Options:
   -V, --version                  output the version number
   -i, --ignore [pattern]         pattern for ignored files (default: "**/*.@(spec|test).*")
+  -I, --ignoreExports [pattern]  pattern for files where exports are ignored
   -p, --project [string]         path to tsconfig.json (omit to resolve automatically)
   -e, --errors                   emit tsc errors
   -h, --help                     display help for command
 ```

-Note: files matched with `--ignore` won't be analyzed.
-Files containing `.spec.` or `.test.` are ignored by default to also find identifiers that are used only in tests.
+*Note: files matched with `--ignore` won't be analyzed.
+Files containing `.spec.` or `.test.` are ignored by default to also find identifiers that are used only in tests.*

 ### Example output